vwool/linux-mm/Documentation/userspace-api/mfd_noexec.rst

 To address those above:
  - Let memfd_create() set X bit at creation time.
  - Let memfd be sealed for modifying X bit when NX is set.
- - Add a new pid namespace sysctl: vm.memfd_noexec to help applications to migrating and enforcing non-executable MFD.
+ - Add a new pid namespace sysctl: vm.memfd_noexec to help applications in migrating and enforcing non-executable MFD.

 User API